jonaswitt/max-api/README.md

 To install this program's dependencies, use the node package manager and run `npm install`

-To run this program, simply type `node app.js` - open http://localhost:3000/cubes in your browser to see a list of cubes or http://localhost:3000/cubes/cube_ip to get detailed state information about one cube.
+To run this program, simply type `coffee app.js` - open http://localhost:3000/cubes in your browser to see a list of cubes or http://localhost:3000/cubes/cube_ip to get detailed state information about one cube.